- All the latest info on the new vans going on sale soon

 We’ve lumped these altogether as they’re the same van with different badges on – although that doesn’t make them entirely identical.

-Each has slightly different standard equipment levels, while the Partner incorporates Peugeot’s unusual i-Cockpit interior design – which means it has high-set dials and very small steering wheel.
+Each has slightly different standard equipment levels, while the Partner incorporates Peugeot’s unusual i-Cockpit interior design – which means it has high-set dials and a very small steering wheel.

 The fundamentally impressive aspects of these vans remain present in all versions, though: high payload ratings, good fuel economy, nice driving experience and lots of available tech – including some innovative camera solutions and an overload sensor.